 The two remaining categories of protests brought by Judge Griffin seek retroactive invalidation of ballots cast in compliance with the law.
 When military and overseas voters cast their ballots in November 2024, the North Carolina Administrative Code was clear that these voters were "not required to submit a photocopy of acceptable photo identification."
 8 N.C.
 Admin.
 Code 17.0109(d) (emphasis added).
 And when the children of North Carolinians living overseas cast their ballots, the North Carolina statutes "plainly allow[ed] such individuals to vote in North Carolina."
 Griffin v.
 N.C.
-State Bd. of Elections, No. COA25-181, 2025 WL 1021724, at \37 (N.C.
+State Bd. of Elections, No. COA25-181, 2025 WL 1021724, at 37 (N.C.
 Ct.
 App.
 Apr.
 4, 2025) (Hampson, J., dissenting).

 Now, five months after the election, the North Carolina appellate courts have changed both sets of rules.
-Those state-law decisions may be binding moving forward, but they cannot apply retroactively regardless of whether such retroactive invalidation is "legal or illegal as a matter of state law."
+Those state-law decisions may be binding in North Carolina moving forward, but they cannot apply retroactively regardless of whether such retroactive invalidation is "legal or illegal as a matter of state law."
 McNeese v.
 Bd. of Ed. for Cmty.
 Unit Sch.
 Dist.
 187, Cahokia, Ill., 373 U.S. 668, 674 (1963).
 As a matter of federal law, the voters were entitled to rely on the law in effect when they cast their ballots.
-The U.S. Constitution prohibits the North Carolina courts from ordering the State Board to discard-or to threaten to discard-ballots cast in compliance with existing law.